wdi-sg/project-2/README.md

 * Hat tip to anyone who's code was used, for example [this was a useful starting point for creating this template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).

+user story
+what the user can do
+what the user cannot do
+what the user will do
+admin is the user too